 Now, you may have noted a trend in the types of foods my step-mother introduced me to.
 Prior to her, I’d never had most types of seafood, certainly nothing as exotic (to me at least at the time) as shrimp!
 I like shrimp now, although for my taste, it’s very bland unless you really spice it up with 3x the amount of crab boil as the box tells you, and a ton of horseradish in the cocktail sauce.

 But, as much as anything, shrimp has become a nostalgia food, no doubt partly thanks to the events that transpired during one of our first “step-family” get-togethers.
 These tended to happen in the fall and winter, what with Alabama summers being intolerably hot.
 No one wants to stand around mingling when it’s 95 degrees and 97% humidity, unless you’re at the pool, which only one family had, but it didn’t have a gathering space for more than a few, so it was rarely used by anyone outside of their immediate family.

 It all happened at our annual Christmas party, which culminated in a gift-exchange.
 Unlike “white elephant” we kept it simple and just drew names to decide who was buying for whom.
 So, you were never really sure what you were going to get.
 Sometimes you’d get something great, because they asked your mom what you wanted, and sometimes you’d get something not so great because they simply didn’t want to spend much money on you.
 But, as these things go, I didn’t hate it.

 We almost always had the party at my aunt’s house, probably because my grandmother did most of the cooking and she lived just a bit down the road from my aunt, making it easy to transport all of her casseroles and pies.
 My aunt, Shirley (not her real name), was a quiet woman.
-Years later, I would put the pieces together–a few murmured comments here, a bottle of pills there–and realize her demeanor was as much the side-effect of Prozac as it was just her personality.
+She was a gifted hair dresser, a craft she practiced in a building her husband bought for her out back behind their house.
+Usually, my step-mom cut my hair, but whenever aunt Shirley did it, I was in heaven.

-Still though, aunt Shirley had an eye for decorating and her home was exactly what Southern Living magazine would be like if they based their decorating on the budget of a single, working-class income, and little more than a Michaels store for inspiration (hey, it was the country).
+Aunt Shirley had an eye for decorating and her home was exactly what Southern Living magazine would be like if they based their decorating on reality, which is usually the budget of a single, working-class income, and little more than a Michaels store for inspiration (hey, it was the country).
 However, it was a decided step-up from our own home, which was sparsely furnished and had very little by way of knick-knacks or art.